 For daily driving purposes, however, you should stick with a more traditional suspension system.
 If the going is going to be tough on your car, you can always adjust its settings before setting out.

-Can Coilovers Be Comfortable?
+Are Coilovers Comfortable?

 Yes.
 At first glance, it would seem so because at low ride heights the springs are stiffer and do not have as much travel which leads to less comfort for drivers of smaller vehicles such as motorcycles or small cars with higher centers of gravity SUVs with taller suspension heights.